jamesjingyi/mockup-device-frames/README.md

 I’ve collected some of these for me to use, and will try and keep them up to date.

-## Latest update - 5th Jan
+## Latest update - 5th Jun
-- Added the newly released XPS 13 OLED, XPS 14 and XPS 16 (using AI upscaled marketing materials from Dell)
-- Added iPad mini (from Apple's stuff) and iPad Air (from Meta - some are 2020 colours as these are the ones here)

-## Previous update - 31st Dec
-(kept as it hasn't been long)
-- Added MacBook Pro 16 and the MacBook Air 13
+- Added the new M4 iPad Pros, and M2 iPad Airs

 Provided is: